...

 Nakamichi-dōri Shopping Street (中道通り商店街)

-While Kichijōji in general is packed with interesting shops and cafes, the establishments in the Nakamichi-dōri Shopping Street stretching west from Kichijoji Station’s north exit are particularly unique.
-With a total length of 540 meters, it is the longest shopping street in Kichijōji.
+While Kichijōji, in general, is packed with interesting shops and cafes, the establishments in the Nakamichi-dōri Shopping Street stretching west from Kichijoji Station’s north exit are particularly unique.
+With a total length of 540 meters, it is the longest shopping street in Kichijōji!

 If you have limited time and want to get a feel of the neighborhood, Nakamichi-dōri Shopping Street is the top place to visit.